ARMmbed/mbed-os-example-mesh-minimal/README.md

 mbed compile -m K64F -t GCC_ARM --app-config configs/mesh_thread.json
 ```

-A binary is generated at the end of the build process.
+A binary is generated in the end of the build process.

 ### Connect the RF shield to the board